 Finally, we’ll look at how you can use our platform, Vocal Video, to collect and efficiently record B2B marketing videos as often as you want and at a fraction of the cost of most videos produced by a film crew and professional video editor.

-Note: If you’d like to kick off your B2B video marketing strategy with an easy-to-use and affordable video collection and recording platform, sign up here for a free 14-day trial of Vocal Video.
+Note: If you’d like to kick off your B2B video marketing strategy with an easy-to-use and affordable video collection and recording platform, sign up here for a free Vocal Video account.

 B2B video marketing is the practice of creating video content specifically designed to promote B2B businesses, which is then used for lead generation and engagement with a corporate audience.

 Some common types of videos used in B2B content marketing are:

 The difference between a video content strategy focused on the B2B segment, as opposed to B2C, is that in business-to-business, potential customers usually spend more, but the buyer’s journey involves a longer chain of decision-makers.
 As a result, marketers consider that B2B marketing can take longer to convert and involve more time and money.
 In contrast, direct-to-consumer marketing is typically focused on persuading a single person to buy, which tends to make the journey from prospect to buyer significantly shorter.

 Additionally, B2B buyers are often thought to be more knowledgeable about marketing strategies and have an overall perceived higher level of sophistication (although this depends on the type of products and services you sell and to which target audience).
 As a result, most marketers think you need to have higher production values for B2B marketing videos and the type of content you offer a B2B audience needs to be more in-depth.
 With all of that responsibility, B2B marketing teams often work with budgets that are a fraction of what their peers in the B2C (business to consumer) space are allocated, and must do more with less.